AndyGaskell/joomla4api_basic_flutter_app/README.md

 It is just using the content API endpoint, pulling all articles and displaying them in a list.

+This is what it looks like on an Android Nexus 4 running Android 8.1.0...

 ![screen grab of the app](joomla4api_basic_flutter_app_small.png)